 What to look for in a bathroom heater

 - Waterproofing: Bathrooms are naturally humid places.
-Between the shower, the bath, the sink and the toilet, there’s enough water running through the place to warrant a lifejacket or two.
-When it comes to water and electrics, it’s a dangerous combo, so if you don’t want to battle a fire after your bubble bath, you need to look for a heater with a good safety rating.
+When it comes to water and electrics, it’s a dangerous combo, so if you don’t want to battle a fire after your bubble bath, you need to look for a heater with sufficient waterproofing and the necessary safety requirements.

 - Wattage: Every heater comes with a wattage reading.
-Before you jump to the highest one, consider your heating needs – a small room may require a lower heating capacity or you may live somewhere that only needs minimal heating at certain times throughout the year, or maybe you just want something to heat up fast.
+Before you jump to the highest one, consider your heating needs – a small room may require a lower heating capacity, or you may live somewhere that only needs minimal heating at certain times throughout the year.
 Choosing the right wattage will save you money in the long run.

 - Size: Choose a heater size that fits the room, but bear in mind that some types of heaters throw out more heat than others, regardless of the size.
 It’s more important to match the size of the room to heat output when selecting a unit.

 - Heating times: Don’t leave yourself out in the cold – look at how long a heater takes to warm up.
-If it’s too long, it probably isn’t worth putting in the bathroom, where you won’t spend hours of your time.
+If it’s too long, it probably isn’t worth putting in the bathroom.

 - Controls: Controls allow you to get the most out of your unit.
 Here are some common ones to look out for.